 2017 Historic Walking Tours at White Pine Camp: White Pine Camp offers historic walking tours at 10:00 and 1:30 Wednesdays June 21 through Sept.
 27 and Saturdays June 24 through Sept.
 2. The tours are approximately 1hour and 45 minutes and include the history of the Camp and colorful stories about the owners, dignitaries and celebrities who stayed there.
 Many buildings including the Great Room, Bowling Alley, Japanese Tea house, Boat Houses and Tennis House as well as the Alpine Rock Garden will be entered.

 The tours start at the White Pine Camp gate.
 No need to call ahead since advance reservations are not required and the tours are always run rain or shine.
 The cost is $12 for adults and $6 for children 12 and under, cash.
 Special group tours can be arranged by calling the Camp at 518 -327-3030.

 Nature walks are given by naturalist Ed Kanze at 9:00 a.m.
 Tuesdays during July and August.
-The walks are free and open to the public.
 Participants should meet in the Great Room.

 Hiking: The White Pine Camp shore line trail, starting at the main gate, covers about a mile through boreal forest along the shore of Osgood Pond and ends at the lean-to overlooking the mouth of the Osgood River.
 This level trail offers opportunities for observing aquatic and forest wildlife.